 Gautier has been the recipient of fellowships and grants from the American Antiquarian Society, Callaloo, the Camargo Foundation, the Chateau de Lavigny, Dora Maar House/Brown Foundation, Kimmel Harding Nelson Center, MacDowell Colony, Ragdale, Ucross, Vermont Studio Center, and the Woodrow Wilson Foundation.

 More than one hundred of her stories have been published, appearing in such magazines as Agni, Best African American Fiction, Blackbird, Glimmer Train, Hong Kong Review, Latino Book Review, Mississippi Review, Prairie Schooner, Quarterly West, and the Southern Review, among over a hundred over places.

 Jordan Hartt: Thanks so much for taking the time to talk with us about your work!
-Let’s start with the story that appears in this July’s edition of Kahini Quarterly: “A Gatsby Story.”
+Let’s start with the story that appears in our magazine, “A Gatsby Party.”
 Will you talk a little bit about how you came to envision and create that story?

 Amina Gautier: Quite a few of my short stories start with a frustration that I’m having about something, and that definitely was what motivated the Gatsby story.

 I teach creative writing, and one of the things I get to see a lot of is how often people misread a text, becoming invested or fascinated not just with an alternative reading of a text, but with something that’s grossly incorrect.

 I feel like I’ve seen so many references to Gatsby parties the last couple of years, maybe because of the Leonardo DiCaprio movie, which I didn’t see–